ietf-scitt/draft-birkholz-cose-tsa-tst-header-parameter/draft-birkholz-cose-tsa-tst-header-parameter.md

 # IANA Considerations

-IANA is requested to add the two COSE header parameters described in {{sec-tst-hdr}} to the "COSE Header Parameters" subregistry of the {{!IANA.cose}} registry.
+IANA is requested to add the two COSE header parameters described in {{sec-tst-hdr}} to the "COSE Header Parameters" registry in the {{!IANA.cose}} registry group.

 --- back